Benzie County, Michigan

 Benzie County (/ˈbɛnzi:/ BEN-zee) is a county in the U.S. state of Michigan.
 As of the 2020 census, the population was 17,970.
 The county seat is Beulah.
 The county was initially set off in 1863 and organized in 1869.
 At 321 mi2, Benzie County is the smallest of the 83 counties in Michigan in terms of land area.
+Benzie County is home to the City of Frankfort which sits on the shores of Lake Michigan.

-Benzie County is part of the Traverse City metropolitan area.
-Part of the Sleeping Bear Dunes National Lakeshore is located within the county.
+Part of the Sleeping Bear Dunes National Lakeshore is located within Benzie county.
 It is also home to Crystal Mountain, one of Michigan's top-rated ski resorts.